domonkoss/ceudsd/seminar/3-sql/README.md

 ## RIGHT JOIN

 Rarely used.
-Its is a mirror of left join
+It is a mirror of left join

 The result of Exercise 5 with right join